-- (8) A criminal complaint of stalking that concerns an act by the person against the same victim or victims is pending in a court and the person has been given actual notice of the complaint. - (c) The offense is a Level 4 felony if: - (1) the act or acts were committed while the person was armed with a deadly weapon; or - (2) the person has an unrelated conviction for an offense under this section against the same victim or victims.
+- (8) A criminal complaint of stalking that concerns an act by the person against the same victim or victims is pending in a court and the person has been given actual notice of the complaint. - (9) The offense was committed or facilitated by the use of a tracking device. - (c) The offense is a Level 4 felony if: - (1) the act or acts were committed while the person was armed with a deadly weapon; or - (2) the person has an unrelated conviction for an offense under this section against the same victim or victims.